Green Building Testing

 LEED is an acronym for Leadership in Energy and Environmental Design.

 In the U.S., LEED Certification is governed by the United States Green Building Council (USGBS).
 This certification system is designed to promote resource-efficient buildings that provide comfort and health for occupants.
+It focuses on sustainability, building materials, energy efficiency and the environment.

 Many buildings throughout the San Francisco bay area have LEED accreditation.
 The Apple Headquarters as well as the Salesforce Tower are LEED Platinum Certified.
+There are a number of certification options that can be customized for different industries or projects.

 Four rating systems are used: